Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 LOBDOCK IMPAIRMENT DETECTION HELPS EMPLOYERS CREATE DRUG AND ALCOHOL TESTING PROGRAMS.
 CALL US AT 405-822-0553.

-What Reasons Should Include in My Drug and Alcohol Test Policy?
+What Types of Drug and Alcohol Tests Should I Include in My Policy?

 Clearly state in your drug and alcohol test policy how and why you ask employees or applicants to submit to drug screening.
 There are several reasons to ask employees to submit to a drug or alcohol test: